vitessio/website/content/en/docs/15.0/contributing/build-on-ubuntu.md

 could not launch mysql: fork/exec bin/mysqlctl: no such file or directory FAIL    vitess.io/vitess/go/vt/vtgate/evalengine/integration    0.018s
 ```
-If you use IDE to run these tests, you need to set `VTROOT` previously.
+If you use an IDE to run these tests, you need to set `VTROOT` previously.
 For example, in VScode
 ```
 "go.testEnvVars": {
     "VTROOT": "<path to my vitess checkout>"